Inference for Low-Rank Models: Estimation Procedure

 Given the approximate low-rank structure of $\Theta$, a natural estimation strategy is nuclear-norm penalized optimization:

-where $\|\Theta\|_{(n)}=\sum_{k=1}^{\min\{n,p\}}\psi_k(\Theta)$ is the matrix nuclear-norm or $\Theta$ and $\nu$ is a tuning parameter.
-Both the computational and statistical properties of (\ref{eq3.1}) have been well-studied in the literature, e.g., \cite{koltchinskii2011nuclear}, \cite{negahban2011estimation} and \cite{ma2011fixed}.
-It is also well-known that the singular values of $\widetilde\Theta$ suffer from shrinkage bias.
-Reducing this bias is important for obtaining asymptotic approximations that can be used to construct inferential statements about elements of $\Theta$.
+where $\mathcal A=\{\Theta: \|\Theta\|_{\max}\leq M\}$ and $\nu$ is a tuning parameter.
+Imposing the $\max$-norm constraint with a large constant $M>0$ helps stabilize the solution; see, e.g., \cite{klopp2014noisy}.
+Nuclear-norm penalized regression is natural as the solution is easy to compute.
+Another option would be to explicitly penalize the matrix rank; however, obtaining the solution to the rank penalized problem is in general difficult unless all elements of $X$ are equal to one.
+Statistical properties of (\ref{eq3.1}), focusing on the minimax rate for $\|\widetilde\Theta-\Theta\|_F$, have been well-studied in the literature; see, e.g., \cite{koltchinskii2011nuclear} and \cite{negahban2011estimation}.
+It is also well-known that the singular values of $\widetilde\Theta$ suffer from shrinkage biases, and dealing suitably with this shrinkage bias is an important component of our inferential procedure.

-For simplicity, we assume that $J$, the rank of the low-rank component $\Theta_0$, is known when stating our main estimation algorithm below.
-This assumption may also be reasonable in some cases.
-For instance, in Examples \ref{ex2.3}, \ref{exhte} and \ref{ex2.5vary} where the parameter matrix is approximated by a low-rank structure via a sieve representation, the rank equals the sieve dimension which could be pre-specified by researchers.
-We suggest a data-driven way of choosing $J$ in Section \ref{sec:rank} that provides a consistent rank estimator, $\widehat J$.
-The formal results in Section \ref{sec:4} are unaffected if the estimation and inference procedure proceeds by first obtaining $\widehat J$ and replacing $J$ with $\widehat J$ in the estimation algorithm.
+Finally, we assume that $J$, the rank of the low-rank component $\Theta_0$, is known for simplicity.
+For instance, in the treatment effect study where the parameter matrix is approximated by a low-rank structure via a sieve representation, the rank equals the sieve dimension which could be pre-specified.
+In cases where rank is unknown, it can be consistently estimated.
+For example, one can apply the singular value thresholding method where the cut-off value for ``large singular values'' can be chosen to dominate the noise level; see, e.g., \cite{onatski2010determining} and \cite{fan2022estimating}.